d-montenegro/MetadataGatherer/README.md

 with its corresponding value.

 There are only two file formats supported, _CSV_ and _JSON_.
 In order to simplify the addition of new formats, an _Strategy_-like pattern is implemented with a decorator.
-The decorator allows the registering of functions into a mapping by extension, and the choice of the concrete strategy is made internally using that mapping.
+The decorator allows the registration of functions into a mapping by extension, and the choice of the concrete strategy is made internally using that mapping.

 ### Summarizing Records

-The logic to perform summarizing is isolated in module _crawler.py_.
-It exposes only one function, _crawl_, that summarizes a sequence of _MetadataRecord_ into normalized metadata.
-This data is represented as instances of _Metadata_, a tuple of size four with the following attributes:
+The logic to perform record summarizing is isolated in module _crawler.py_.
+It exposes only one function, _crawl_, that receives a sequence of _MetadataRecord_ and produce normalized metadata.
+This metadata is represented as instances of _Metadata_, a tuple of size four with the following attributes:

 * field
 * type